exercism/website-copy/pages/mentoring_guide.md

 ### Giving Mentor Feedback

-You can click the the “Instructions” tab to remind yourself of what the exercise is about.
+You can click the “Instructions” tab to remind yourself of what the exercise is about.
 These are the same instructions given to the learner.

 ![instructions](https://user-images.githubusercontent.com/5421823/42658359-fb059e42-861c-11e8-8b91-cb8e1e83f38e.png)